Honey bread is not just for the queen who was in her parlour.

 Take him or her a loaf of your honey bread, and you will have a friend for life; yes, there are plenty of lady beekeepers.
 Anything a man can do, a woman can do just as well; and often better.

-Honey keeps because of a very important enzyme that releases small amounts of hydrogen peroxide, which kills any bugs.
-That incidentally is why raw honey is so good for burns, wounds, varicose ulcers, scar formation and tummy troubles.
+Raw honey keeps because of a very important enzyme that releases small amounts of hydrogen peroxide, which kills any bugs.
+That incidentally is why it's so good for burns, wounds, varicose ulcers, scar formation and tummy troubles; but in fact, since you're going to bake it anyway to make your honey bread, use cheap stuff from the supermarket.

 Raw honey for your baby remains vaguely controversial.
 Some paediatricians find it the treatment of choice for diarrhoea, but others claim that babies can get botulism from it.